-Aging in Assisted Living is not new – what’s changed?
+Aging in Assisted Living is not new.
+What’s changed?

 It’s actually a combination of several leading factors, including consumer demand, expanded capabilities and changes due to healthcare reform.
-Seniors are waiting longer than ever before to move into Senior Living, and those who live in Senior Living want to stay in their current apartments longer.
+Seniors are waiting longer than ever to move into Senior Living, and those who live in Senior Living want to stay in their current apartments longer.
 Today, the average age of a resident in Assisted Living is 87.
 In 2000 it was 80.

 How are providers responding?

-When working with providers who want to expand their services, I often ask them what they are able and willing to provide.
+When working with Assisted Living providers who want to expand their services, I often ask them what they are able and willing to provide.
 This is an important question with two distinct parts.
 The ability to provide additional or new services is largely based on state licensure and regulations.
 Many states limit the type of care and assistance a resident may receive in Assisted Living.

 Once a provider understands what they are able to provide, we’ll discuss what they are willing to provide.
 Adding additional services may change how their business operates, affect how many staff and the type of staff needed, change policies and documentation, and possibly require adding equipment.
 Many providers will add services like on-site visits by a physician or nurse practitioner, the ability to meet with a dietitian or social worker, or expanded home health services with on-site nursing care and physical therapy.